Strategies to Combat Antibiotic Resistance

 Future Strategies Against Resistance

 It is clear that ongoing research into novel mechanisms of antibiotic action is essential for us to maintain the upper hand against resistance.
-However, current research into new and novel drugs is extremely slow, with many pharmaceutical companies preferring to target established mechanisms and diseases for their drug discovery programs.
+However, current research into new and novel drugs is extremely slow.
+Due to the enormous costs associated with drug development, pharmaceutical companies prefer to target established mechanisms and diseases for their drug discovery programs to ensure better returns.

 The extremely quick mutation rates of certain microorganisms, coined ‘superbugs‘, are a serious threat to world health.
 We rely so much on certain drugs now that if a rapid resistance to them develops, infections can become deadly; there might not be a backup plan for many of these cases.
 To make matters worse, the widespread and often careless use of drugs against microorganisms increases the chances of producing such resistant strains of bacteria, viruses and even fungi.